 Unfortunately for Avery, Hawthorne House is also occupied by the family that Tobias Hawthorne just dispossessed.
 This includes the four Hawthorne grandsons: dangerous, magnetic, brilliant boys who grew up with every expectation that one day, they would inherit billions.
 Heir apparent Grayson Hawthorne is convinced that Avery must be a con-woman, and he’s determined to take her down.
 His brother, Jameson, views her as their grandfather’s last hurrah: a twisted riddle, a puzzle to be solved.
 Caught in a world of wealth and privilege, with danger around every turn, Avery will have to play the game herself just to survive.

-Like Jameson I was addicted to the game that Tobias Hawthorne has set into motion with his death.
+Like Jameson I was addicted to the game that Tobias Hawthorne had set into motion with his death.
 Why was Avery left to inherit everything?
 Was there any kind of connection?
 I rushed through this book for answers to my questions, to see if my predictions were correct.
 They weren’t but it was still fun being wrong.

 There was a teeny tiny bit of romance, but it felt more thrill seeking and out of convenience than actual romance.
 A romance of opportunity if you will.
 I don’t want to spoil which boy, but I will say that I never felt like he saw Avery for who she was.
-Someone special no matter why she was brought here but because she could keep up.

 The ending was actually super disappointing.
 I was expecting more, a big got you moment.
 Turns out the only thing I did guess right was the last big surprise at the end.
 This is a series though so there will be more to come.
 The story did capture my attention though and I enjoyed the fast-paced nature of it.